 My parents met soon after they fell away from the belief systems they were raised with.
 Frank, my dad, grew up Catholic.
 Went to Catholic school, the whole nine yards.
 My mom, Jen, was raised LDS.
 Went to BYU, the whole nine yards.
 At the point they met, they were both professional actors.

-A Lone Catholic in a Sea of Mormons
+A Lone Catholic in a Sea of Saints

 We moved across the country from diverse New Jersey to…less diverse Arizona when I was nine.
 My mom wanted to be closer to her family, so we went back to her roots.
-Mesa, Arizona, my mom’s hometown, is a Mormon hot spot.
-423,056 Mormons live in Arizona.
-Also, Arizona houses six temples, six missions, and 890 congregations.
+Mesa, Arizona, my mom’s hometown, is a Latter-day Saint hot spot.
+436.521 Saints live in Arizona.
+Also, Arizona hosts six temples, six missions, and 926 congregations (updated to spring 2020).

-His world, essentially, revolves around ward boundaries and scouting and mutual activities, just like the rest of our LDS family’s world does.
+His world, essentially, revolved around ward boundaries and scouting and mutual activities, just like the rest of our LDS family’s world does.

 Best Dad Ever: a Daughter’s Testimonial